hydrusnetwork/hydrus/docs/help_my_media_folders_are_broke.md

 Tell the dialog where the folders are now, and it will stitch everything back together.
 If the folders are in a crazy place, it is fine to manually move them to a nice place before you boot and do the repair.

 If you find everything, this is excellent.
 You have not lost any files.
-You will probably want to double-check 'database->move media files' once you boot to make sure things look correct.
+You will probably want to double-check `database->locations` once you boot to make sure things look correct.

 ## I Lost Some Of My Folders